rudrakshkapil/CMPUT566-Project/README.md

 ### Dataset
 The dataset under consideration in this project is CIFAR-10.
 It can be downloaded by running the `download_cifar.sh` script.
 Running this script will save the dataset inside the `./dataset` directory.
-The python file `data,py` contains utility code for loading and preprocessing the dataset.
+The python file `data.py` contains utility code for loading and preprocessing the dataset.
 This code is implicitly called from the classifier python files.

 ### Evaluation